rbw/pyfiq/README.md

 </p>

 ---
 `pyfiq` is a MIT licensed, lightweight, Redis-backed FIFO task queue for Python.
-It lets you decorate functions with `@fifo(...)`, enqueue them for execution, and ensures those functions run **in strict order**, even across multiple application instances.
+It lets you decorate functions with `@pyfiq.fifo(...)`, enqueue them for execution, and ensures those functions run **in strict order**, even across multiple application instances.

 You can think of `pyfiq` as an **embedded, Python-native alternative to AWS Lambda + SQS FIFO**: no external infrastructure, no vendor lock-in--just drop it into your app.